 Overview

 This innovative blended learning programme will provide you with a comprehensive understanding and set of skills relevant to the exciting and important field of human reproduction and development.
-Please note, this programme is delivered mostly via distance learning, with a short period of time in Bristol (up to 3 weeks per year).
+Please note, this programme is delivered mostly via distance learning, with a short period of time in Bristol (up to three weeks per year).

 You will study fundamental systems, principles and processes, including the physiological basis and endocrine regulation of gamete formation, fertilisation, implantation and pregnancy.